Mendy upstages Aguero as Man City take massive step towards Premier League title at Leicester | Goal.com

 Against Leciester, the 32-year-old made his usual astute runs, worked hard off the ball, linked up with the team – but somehow the big chance he was craving never came.

-The striker could not hide his frustration during the game as Kevin De Bruyne fired against the bar and Kasper Schmeichel denied Riyad Mahrez and Gabriel Jesus, while he had only scraps to work around.
+The striker could not hide his frustration during the game as he was forced to feed off scraps while others went close to scoring, with Kevin De Bruyne firing against the bar, and Riyad Mahrez and Gabriel Jesus both forcing Kasper Schmeichel into action.

-He slapped his hands in frustration when Jesus failed to square a pass when he found space in the six-yard box, held his head in his hands when a poor clearance looped to him 12 yards and he volleyed high over the bar, and slapped his thigh when he failed to control a short pass as he darted into the box.
+He clasped his hands in frustration when Jesus failed to square the ball to him after he had found some space for himself in the six-yard box.

+He held his head in his hands after he volleyed high over the bar when a poor clearance had dropped for him around the penalty spot, and then slapped his thigh when he failed to control a short pass as he darted into the box.

-And he was in the dugout, replaced by Raheem Sterling two minutes after Mendy's goal, when his fellow striker Jesus poked in a 74th minute second.
+And he was already in the dugout, replaced by Raheem Sterling two minutes after Mendy's goal, when fellow forward Jesus poked in City's second goal in the 74th minute.

-But it was a victory that showed City’s strength in depth as their challenge for an unprecedented quadruple ramps up.
+Still, despite Aguero's disappointment, this was a victory that showed City’s strength in depth as they ramped up their bid for an unprecedented quadruple.

-While Mendy’s long-term future at the club remains uncertain, he stepped seamlessly into a side dominating the Premier League and untroubled by a side that scored five at the Etihad Stadium in September.
+While Mendy’s long-term future at the club remains uncertain, he stepped seamlessly into a side that easily dealt with a team that scored five times at the Etihad Stadium in September.

 He was one of six players that started against the Foxes after staying behind at the Etihad Campus during the international break.

-Kevin De Bruyne, who was on the bench for Belgium’s 8-0 victory over Belarus in midweek, was also in the line-up with Guardiola able to rest a number of key players ahead of the Champions League quarter-final against Borussia Dortmund.
+Kevin De Bruyne, who was on the bench for Belgium’s 8-0 victory over Belarus in midweek, was also in the line-up but Guardiola was able to rest a number of key players ahead of the midweek Champions League quarter-final against Borussia Dortmund.

-Victory never really looked in doubt and the Premier League could be wrapped up in the next fortnight if results go their way.
+Victory never really looked in doubt and the Premier League could be wrapped up in the next fortnight if results go City's way.

-If Europe and cup competitions become more of a priority, Mendy and Aguero could yet have plenty of chances in the league to show what they can offer in the final two months of the season.
+So, as Europe and cup competitions become more of a priority in the coming weeks, Aguero can take heart from the fact that both he and Mendy are likely to get more chances in the league to show what they can do in the final two months of the season.